peter-g-wilson/PICO_PIO/README.md

 ## PICO_PIO
 RF input decoding using PICO PIO

+#### **The work on the F007 has now moved to another repository -**  https://github.com/peter-g-wilson/yaesa

+The changes going to the **yaesa** repository are
+* even more commonality for message and bit queues and also the bit-stream decoding
+* added DS18B20 and one-wire
+* added BME280
+* some name changing
+* moved most documentation to the readme and code

 ### Why do it?
 I had a fridge that kept freezing vegetables.
 It was interesting to see how bad the overshoot and undershoot of the controller was.
 <br>